coolbutuseless/ggsvg/README.md

 3. To get a *good* plot, you’ll probably still need to add specific scales to carefully control the value mapping e.g. `scale_svg_fill_brewer(aesthetics = "rect_fill")`

-If you ever encounter a target type colour or numeric CSS property that isn’t handled automatically (such that you *have* to use a specific `scale_svg_*()` function), then please file an issue on Github.

 Note that any CSS properties that are specified as text (e.g. `font-family`) do not currently have any built-in scale.
 Instead